 Anyone who is Irish resident, living in the Republic of Ireland, aged 18 and over but under 80 on the policy start date can buy a policy.
 You will also need to hold an account with an Irish based financial institution (Credit Union or Bank) that allows for direct debit deductions to enable payment of the monthly premium.

 How do I buy a Death Benefit Plus policy?

-To buy a policy you must first get a Quote and then proceed through the same page and complete the online application form.
+To buy a policy you must first get a Quote and then proceed and complete the online application form.
 You will enter your personal details and buy a policy on-line via our secure website.
 If you need help completing the online application form, you can call us for assistance at 0818 29 39 49.

 Do I have to go for a medical?

-No. You will not need to visit a doctor or go for a medical and there are no long medical questionnaires to be completed.
+No. You will not need to visit a doctor or go for a medical and no medical questions are asked.
 If you meet the eligibility requirement, you can buy a policy.

 Why might I need to take out a Death Benefit Plus insurance policy?

-Bereavement expenses can leave loved ones with large bills and debts to pay, depending on arrangements.
+Funeral expenses can leave loved ones with large bills and debts to pay, depending on funeral plan arrangements.
 Taking out a Death Benefit Plus policy will allow you to leave a lump sum behind to help them pay for those expenses.

 My credit union already provides insurance covers.
 Am I not already covered?